-Observation Possible Cause Corrective Action The oximeter measures a pulse, but there is no oxygen saturation or pulse rate.
+Observation Possible Cause Corrective Action 1 The oximeter measures a pulse, but there is no oxyger saturation or pulse rate.
 Excessive patient motion.
 Keep patient still.Check that sensor is secure.Relocate sensor.Replace sensor.
 Patient perfusion may be too low.
 Check patient.Increase sensitivity.
-2 SpO 2 or pulse rate changes rapidly; pulse amplitude is erratic.
+2 SpO2 or pulse rate changes rapidly; pulse amplitude is erratic.
 Excessive patient motion.
 Keep patient still.
 Check that sensor is secure.
 Relocate sensor.
 Replace sensor.
 Increase sensitivity.
 An electrosurgical unit (ESU) may be interfering with performance.
 Move the monitor as far as possible from the ESU.
 Plug the ESU and monitor into different circuits.
 Move the ESU ground pad as close to the surgical site as possible.
 Sensor may be damp, replace it.
 Remove sensor extension cable and connect the sensor directly.
-3 No SpO 2 value is displayed.
+3 No SpO2 value is displayed.
 Oximeter may be performing a self-test (requires 10 seconds).
 Wait for completion.
 4 SPO2: NO SENSOR DETECTED message appears.
 Sensor is not connected to patient or cable disconnects from device.
 Check that sensor and cable are connected properly.
 5 SPO2: CHECK SENSOR message appears.
 Sensor is disconnected from patient or cable.
 Attach the sensor.Check that sensor is secure.
 Excessive ambient light.
 Remove or block light source if possible.
 Cover sensor with opaque material, if necessary.
 Patient has a weak pulse or low blood pressure.
 Test sensor on someone else.
 Check if patient perfusion is adequate for sensor location.
 Check if sensor is secure and not too tight.
 Check that sensor is not on extremity with blood pressure cuff or intravascular line.
 Change sensor location.
+6 SPO2: UNKNOWN SENSOR message appears.
+A sensor is connected to the device that is not compatible with the Masimo Sp02 module.
+Refer to "Pulse Oximeter Sensors," page 3-13 for sensor compatibility.